Why did my Amazon Elasticsearch Service node crash?

 Here's what happens as JVM memory pressure increases:

-- At 75%: Amazon ES triggers the Concurrent Mark Sweep (CMS) garbage collector.
-The CMS collector runs alongside other processes to keep pauses and disruptions to a minimum.
 Note: Amazon ES publishes several garbage collection metrics to Amazon CloudWatch.
 These metrics can help you monitor JVM memory usage.
-For more information, see Instance Metrics.
+For more information, see Monitoring Amazon Redshift using CloudWatch metrics.

 - Above 75%: If the CMS collector fails to reclaim enough memory and usage remains above 75%, then Amazon ES JVM tries to free up memory.
 Amazon ES JVM also tries to prevent a JVM OutOfMemoryError (OOM) exception by slowing or stopping processes.

-- If the JVM continues to grow and the space is not reclaimed, then Amazon ES JVM kills processes that try to allocate memory.
-If a critical process is killed, one or more cluster nodes might fail.
+- If the JVM continues to grow and the space is not reclaimed, then Amazon ES JVM will stop the processes that try to allocate memory.
+If a critical process is stopped, one or more cluster nodes might fail.
 It's a best practice to keep CPU usage below 80%.

 To prevent high JVM memory pressure, follow these best practices: